google/badwolf/docs/bql.md

 The above pattern checks if that triple exists and if it is anchored at that particular time.
 It is important not to confuse bindings with time ranges for temporal predicates.
-A time range is specified as shown below.
+A time range is specified as shown below:

 ```
   /user<Joe> "follows"@[,] /user<Mary>